Ceudan/Match-Roads-Between-Databases/README.md

 ![Visualization of road algorithm matching process Step 2](images/ex2_matches.png)

 ### Statistical Visualization
-Finally, the overlapping distance and direction of each matched section in relation to the query road is generated using simple geometry heurisitcs.
-Visualizations are also produced to test the integrity of the program.
+Finally, the overlapping distance and direction of each matched section in relation to the query road is generated using simple geometry heuristics.
+Visualizations are produced to test program integrity.

 ![Visualization of road sections in Database 1](images/overlap_calcs.png)